-“Cash Me Outside” Girl Is Making An Unbelievable Amount Of Money!
+‘Cash Me Outside’ Girl Is Making An Unbelievable Amount Of Money

 A post shared by Danielle Bregoli (@bhadbhabie) on

 Danielle has been in the headlines on numerous occasions since her fame.
 Earlier this year, it was reported that Danielle and her mother was involved in a fight while on a Spirit Airlines flight.
-In February, it was revealed that there had been 51 911 calls from Danielle and her mother Barbera in the span of 1 year.
+In February, it was revealed that there had been fifty-one 911 calls from Danielle and her mother Barbera in the span of 1 year.
 And earlier this month, Danielle also hinted that she could be dropping out of school.

 [Featured Image by CBS Television Distribution]